Teenage Mutant Ninja Turtles: Out of the Shadows: Plot

 Shredder recruits Bebop and Rocksteady, and Stockman uses Krang's mutagen to transform them into a humanoid warthog and rhinoceros, respectively.
 April witnesses their transformation and steals the remaining mutagen vial from the TCRI lab.
-Pursued by the Foot, she is rescued by Casey, who later meets the turtles, but the vial is taken into police custody.
-In the lair, Donatello deduces that the mutagen could be used to turn the turtles into humans, but Leonardo refuses and orders Donatello to keep it a secret from the others.
-However, Michelangelo overhears and tells Raphael, which enrages Raphael and leads to a fierce argument between him and Leo.
-Raphael then recruits Mikey, April, Casey, and Vern Fenwick to break into the NYPD headquarters and retrieve the mutagen, but the Foot arrive ahead of them.
+Pursued by the Foot, she is rescued by Casey, who later meets the Turtles, but the vial is taken into police custody.
+In the lair, Donatello deduces that the mutagen could be used to turn the Turtles into humans, but Leonardo refuses and orders Donnie to keep it a secret from the others.
+However, Michelangelo overhears and tells Raphael, which enrages Raph and leads to a fierce argument between him and Leo.
+Raph then recruits Mikey, April, Casey, and Vern to break into the NYPD headquarters and retrieve the mutagen, but the Foot arrives ahead of them.
 In the ensuing battle, the turtles' existence is revealed to the police, who start a manhunt for them, and April and Casey are arrested while helping the brothers escape with the mutagen.

-After recovering the second component of the machine, Bebop and Rocksteady go to the rainforests of Manaus, Brazil, for the final component.
+After recovering the second component of the machine, Bebop and Rocksteady go to the rainforests of Manaus, for the final component.
 The turtles follow them and board Bebop and Rocksteady's jet in midair.
-In the resulting battle, the jet is critically damaged after Rocksteady fires a tank-mounted Mark 19 grenade launcher, and crashes into a river, though Bebop and Rocksteady are ultimately able to escape with the component.
-Shredder and Stockman complete the device and open a portal to Krang's dimension through which his war machine, the Technodrome, begins to emerge.
-Shredder betrays Stockman and his men take him to their headquarters in Tokyo.
+In the resulting battle, the jet is critically damaged after Rocksteady inadvertently fires a tank-mounted Mark 19 grenade launcher, and crashes into a river, though Bebop and Rocksteady are ultimately able to escape with the component.
+Shredder and Stockman complete the device and open a portal to Krang's dimension through which the Technodrome begins to emerge; Shredder then betrays Stockman by having his men take him to their headquarters in Tokyo.
 When entering the Technodrome, Krang likewise betrays Shredder, freezing him and locking him with his collection of other defeated foes.